chiumax/blairhacks2018/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # Stock Prophet

+We participated in a 12 hour long hackathon and this is what were able to make.
+TODO: add gifs
 *The following copied from our [devpost submisstion](https://devpost.com/software/the-stock-prophet)*

 ## Inspiration